 Openness and structurelessness

-There is an active debate about the severe gender imbalance in the tech industry and open-source communities.
+There is an active ongoing debate about the severe gender imbalance in the tech industry and open-source communities.
 Mary Gardiner, open-source developer and co-founder of the Ada Initiative, mentions that “people are scratching their heads over why women would avoid such a revolutionarily free environment like Free Software development” (Gardiner, 2009).
-They often doubt if any bad incident even happened.
-What if women are just not interested, or naturally inclined to science and technology?
-Diverse feminist initiatives give answers to such questions.
+Many doubt that any bad incidents have even happened.
+What if women are just not interested, or naturally not inclined to science and technology?
+A variety of feminist initiatives provide answers to such questions.
 In 1987, a mailing list called Systers was founded by Anita Borg to support women in computer science and related fields, in response to issues of sexism and patriarchal domination in physical and virtual spaces.
 The name Systers derives from the combination of the words systems and sisters.
 Jean Camp, an American scholar of informatics, explains how the Systers list provided a safe place, in a hostile net:

 Consider a Usenet newsgroup specifically started to discuss issues about women: soc.women, where the posts by men outnumber women’s ….
 Too often, when women try to create spaces to define ourselves, we are drowned out by the voices of men who cannot sit quietly and listen ….
 So we withdraw to a room of our own (Camp, 1996).

 Apart from being committed to FLOSS, hackers are often passionate advocates of free speech and expression.
-The culture of openness is also extended to their spaces.
-Noisebridge, a hackerspace in San Francisco, states to be free and open to everyone, imposing only one rule: “Be excellent to each other” (Noisebridge,n.d.).
-Such abstract, yet well-intended suggestions, have been critiqued by scholars as insufficient to ban several forms of misbehaviour.
+The culture of openness also extends to their spaces.
+Noisebridge, a hackerspace in San Francisco, states that it is free and open to everyone, imposing only one rule: “Be excellent to each other” (Noisebridge, n.d.).
+Such abstract, yet well-intended suggestions, have been critiqued by scholars as insufficient in banning various forms of misbehaviour.
 Hacker culture has in cases tolerated sexist, misogynist and discriminatory expressions in the name of freedom of speech (Reagle, 2013).
-The most vulnerable hackerspace participants feel discomfort and stress by the lack of formal guidelines to declare inappropriate behaviours (Nafus 2012).
+The most vulnerable hackerspace participants feel discomfort and stress due to the lack of formal guidelines to declare inappropriate behaviours (Nafus 2012).